Current Vacancies

 • You will understand the importance of developing and caring for ākonga/students in a supportive and safe environment.

-• Regarding the director/leadership roles, you will hold leadership expertise and have worked with youth in some capacity.
+• You will hold leadership expertise and have worked with youth in some capacity.

 • You thrive on ensuring routines are followed and expectations made clear, while blending this with compassion and understanding.